Carnival Venezia vs MSC Seashore

 Bars and Drinks

 The Carnival Venezia has 7 fewer bars than the MSC Seashore.
-The Venezia has 12 bars like Amari Bar, Limelight Lounge and Rococo.
-On Venezia, you can grab a drink at 19 different bars such as Champagne Bar, Horizon Bar and Jungle Pool Beach Bar.
+The Venezia has 12 bars like Amari Bar, Burano Pool Bar and Pergola Bar.
+On Venezia, you can grab a drink at 19 different bars such as Champagne Bar, MSC Yacht Club Grill & Bar and The Wine Cellar.

 Carnival